“Fiction is like a spider’s web, attached ever so lightly perhaps, but still attached to life at all four corners.”

 Art allows us to go safely and freely where it is otherwise dangerous to go.
 When artists lose their ability to create this safer space, our real lives become endangered.

 This is why it is imperative that mongrels in power, those who threaten the proliferation of our avenues to truth (through journalism, art, and the like), do not end up in positions of authority that allow them to take away the basic rights of people who mock them and challenge their authority.

 A great merit of literature, of fiction, is that it is transcendent.
 It allows writers to go places: to say the unsaid, to stretch the bounds of the imagination using language, and to expose corruption– there is moral value in the grotesque.
 Shakespeare may have taken pleasure in his own writing ability, and in writing Titus Andronicus, but that does not render him debased or guilty of a ‘thought crime,’ especially not if his goal was to expose the base qualities of humanity: to make men face their evils.

 A writer should aim to horrify if she wishes to expose horrors.

 Do not forget: most violence in this world is practiced by men.
 The history of male violence speaks for itself; the assertion does not need to be defended because it is absurdly obvious and factually incontestable.
 The violence of Shakespeare’s era is not unique.
 Men commit gruesome and horrifying acts of violence today.
 Violence is condoned by many religions and by the military.

-I consider Shakespeare a great advocate of humanity because he wrote about the kinds of violence of which men are capable.
-We cannot learn and change male violence without understanding it, and fiction writers are our teachers: they teach us about what it means to be human– the good, the bad, the beastly, and the horrific.
+I consider Shakespeare a great advocate of humanity because he wrote violently (aka urgently) about the kinds of violence of which men are capable.
+We cannot learn and change patriarchal violence without understanding it, and fiction writers are our teachers: they teach us about what it means to be human– the good, the bad, the beastly, and the horrific.